The Origins of Mid-Century Modern Furniture

 Scandinavian Furniture & the Mid Century Design Movement

-The love for Scandinavian lifestyle, combined with the demand for modern furniture, resulted in a newfound appreciation for North European interiors, which prioritize natural materials, clean lines and timeless, durable furnishing.
+The love for the Scandinavian lifestyle, combined with the demand for modern furniture, resulted in a newfound appreciation for North European interiors, which prioritize natural materials, clean lines and timeless, durable furnishing.

 Danish Design in Canada